threeport/threeport/internal/api/README.md

 # inernal/api

 Here you will find packages used by the threeport API.
-They include:
+Concerns include:
 * validating client requests
 * managing client responses
 * a custom context used as middleware by the echo framework